Guide to Building Credit With No Credit History

 How Long Does It Take to Build Credit for a Beginner?

-Establishing your credit can take anywhere from three to six months, and it typically takes at least six months to develop a credit score.
+Establishing your credit can usually take about six months, and it typically takes at least six months to develop a credit score.
 Once your credit account is active and there’s borrowing and repayment activity on the account, your lender or card issuer will report the new account and its activity to the credit bureaus.

 What Credit Score Should You Start With?